Rishabhku03/Face-Recognition/README.md

 1. Labelme: This is an open-source graphical image     annotation tool that allows us to annotate images with bounding boxes and labels.
 It is useful for creating a dataset of images with labeled faces, which can be used to train a deep learning model.

-2.TensorFlow: This is an open-source software library for  machine learning and deep learning.
+2. TensorFlow: This is an open-source software library for  machine learning and deep learning.
 It can be used to build and train deep learning models, including those for face detection.

 3. OpenCV: This is an open-source computer vision library that provides various functions for image and video processing.
 It can be used to pre-process and post-process images and videos, as well as to detect and track faces.